JetBrains/kotlin/kotlin-native/NEW_MM.md

 }
 ```

-Currently, the logs are only printed to stderr. _Note that exact contents of the logs will change._
+Currently, the logs are only printed to stderr. _Note that the exact contents of the logs will change._

 The list of known performance issues:

 * Since the collector is single-threaded stop-the-world, the pause time of every thread linearly depends on the number of objects in the heap.
 The more objects that are kept alive, the longer the pauses are.
-Large pauses on the main thread can result in laggy UI event handling.
+Long pauses on the main thread can result in laggy UI event handling.
 Both the pause time and the number of objects in the heap are printed to the logs for each GC cycle.
 * Being stop-the-world also means that all threads with Kotlin/Native runtime active on them need to synchronize simultaneously for the collection to begin.
 This also affects the pause time.
 * There is a complicated relationship between Swift/ObjC objects and their Kotlin/Native counterparts, which causes Swift/ObjC objects to linger longer than necessary.
 It means that their Kotlin/Native counterparts are kept in the heap longer, contributing to the slower collection time.
-This typically doesn't happen, but in some corner cases, for example, when a long loop creates a number of temporary objects that cross the Swift/ObjC interop boundary on each iteration (for example, calling a Kotlin callback from a loop in Swift or vice versa).
+This typically doesn't happen, but in some corner cases, for example, when a long loop creates several temporary objects that cross the Swift/ObjC interop boundary on each iteration (for example, calling a Kotlin callback from a loop in Swift or vice versa).
   In the logs, there are several stable refs in the root set.
 If this number keeps growing, it may indicate that the Swift/ObjC objects are not being freed when they should.
 Try putting `autoreleasepool` around loop bodies (both in Swift/ObjC and Kotlin) that do interop calls.
 * Our GC triggers do not adapt to the workload: collections may be requested far more frequently than necessary, which means that GC time may dominate useful application run time and pause the threads more frequently than needed.
   This manifests in time between cycles being close (or even less) than the pause time.
 Both of these numbers are printed to the logs.
   Try increasing `kotlin.native.internal.GC.threshold` and `kotlin.native.internal.GC.thresholdAllocations` to force GC to happen less often.
 Note that the exact meaning of `threshold` and `thresholdAllocations` may change in the future.
 * Freezing is currently implemented suboptimally: internally, a separate memory allocation may occur for each frozen object (this recursively includes the object subgraph), which puts unnecessary pressure on the heap.
 * Unterminated `Worker`s and unconsumed `Future`s have objects pinned to the heap, contributing to the pause time.
-Just like Swift/ObjC interop, this also manifests in a growing number of stable refs in the root set.
+Like Swift/ObjC interop, this also manifests in a growing number of stable refs in the root set.
   To mitigate:
-    * Look for `Worker.execute` methods being called with the resulting `Future` never being consumed (via `Future.consume` or `Future.result`) and make sure to either consume the `Future` or replace calls with `Worker.executeAfter` instead.
+    * Look for `Worker.execute` being called with the resulting `Future` and never consumed (via `Future.consume` or `Future.result`) and make sure to either consume the `Future` or replace calls with `Worker.executeAfter` instead.
-    * Look for `Worker`s that were `Worker.start`ed, but were never stopped via `Worker.requestTermination()` (also note that this call also returns a `Future`).
+    * Look for `Worker`s that were `Worker.start`ed, but never stopped via `Worker.requestTermination()` (also, note that this call also returns a `Future`).
     * Make sure that `execute` and `executeAfter` are only called on `Worker`s that were `Worker.start`ed or if the receiving `Worker` manually processes events with `Worker.processQueue`.

 We measured performance regressions with a slowdown up to a factor of 5.
-If you observe anything more significant, please report to the [performance meta issue](https://youtrack.jetbrains.com/issue/KT-48526).
+If you observe anything more significant, report to [this performance meta issue](https://youtrack.jetbrains.com/issue/KT-48526).

 ## Known bugs

 * Compiler caches are not supported, so the compilation of debug binaries will be slower.
 * Freezing machinery is not thread-safe: if an object is being frozen on one thread, and its subgraph is being modified on another, by the end, the object will be frozen, but some subgraph of it might be not.
 * Documentation is not updated to reflect changes for the new MM.
-* There's no handling of application state on iOS: if the application goes into the background, the collector will not be throttled down.
+* There's no application state handling on iOS: the collector will not be throttled down if the application goes into the background.
   However, the collection is not forced upon going into the background, which leaves the application with a larger memory footprint than necessary, making it a more likely target to be terminated by the OS.
-* WASM (or any target that does not have threads) is not supported with the new MM.
+* WASM (or any target that doesn't have threads) is not supported with the new MM.

 ## Workarounds

 ### Unexpected object freezing
-Some libraries might not be ready for the new memory model and freeze-transparency of `kotlinx.coroutines`, so unexpected `InvalidMutabilityException`or `FreezingException` might appear.
+Some libraries might not be ready for the new memory model and freeze-transparency of `kotlinx.coroutines`, so unexpected `InvalidMutabilityException` or `FreezingException` might appear.

-To workaround such cases, we added a `freezing` binary option that disables freezing fully (`disabled`) or partially (`explicitOnly`).
+We added a `freezing` binary option that disables full (`disabled`) or partial (`explicitOnly`) freeze to workaround such cases.
-The former disables the freezing mechanism at runtime (thus, making it no-op), while the latter disables automatic freezing of
+The former disables the freezing mechanism at runtime (thus, making it a no-op), while the latter disables automatic freezing of
 [`@SharedImmutable`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.native.concurrent/-shared-immutable/) globals, but keeps direct calls to [`freeze`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.native.concurrent/freeze.html) fully functional.

 Similar to the [new memory model](#switch-to-the-new-memory-model), there are several ways to enable this option:

 * In `gradle.properties`:
 ```properties
 kotlin.native.binary.freezing=disabled
 ```
 * In a Gradle build script:
 ```kotlin
 // build.gradle.kts